Blue Cave Dubrovnik vs Other Caves Croatia — Ranked

 Every cave on this list is beautiful.
 But the logistics matter — especially when you are working with limited vacation days and trying to balance cave tours with the walls, the old town, restaurants, and everything else Dubrovnik offers.

 The Biševo Blue Cave earned its fame for a reason, and if seeing it is a lifelong dream, go.
-But if what you actually want is to float in impossibly blue water inside a sea cave, Betina Cave gives you that in two hours instead of twelve, at a third of the price, with almost no chance of weather cancellation.
+But if what you actually want is to float in impossibly blue water inside a sea cave, Betina Cave gives you that in four hours instead of twelve, at a third of the price, with almost no chance of weather cancellation.
 That is not a consolation prize — that is a smarter way to plan your trip.

 Ready to see it for yourself?
 Browse our Dubrovnik coastline tours and find the right fit for your schedule.
 For a deeper dive into the history, geology, and logistics, read our complete Blue Cave Dubrovnik guide.